Blog | Personal Finance, Real Estate

 In business terms, assets are your pros and liabilities are your cons.
 You need assets to offset your liabilities.
 Most people spend their lives earning money at a job and spending it on liabilities, even ones they think are assets like houses.

 This is easier to comprehend if you understand how your personal financial statement works.
-Read the post I just linked in the last sentence for a deeper understanding, but drawn from that post, here are two illustrations that make things simple.
+Here are two illustrations that make things simple:

 This first chart shows the flow of cash from an asset into your income column.
 Again, what makes something an asset is that it puts money in your pocket each month.